jduma108/crwn-clothing/README.md

 ## crwm-clothing

 CRWN Clothing is a web application that allows you to browse and buy clothing (please note you actually can't purchase anything).
-This application was built using React, Fiewbase for authentication and Stripe for the payment feature.
+This application was built using React, Firebase for authentication and Stripe for the payment feature.

 Check out the stie here: https://jillianduma.com/crwn-clothing/